MicrosoftDocs/azure-devops-docs/docs/pipelines/troubleshooting.md

   ![Enable system diagnostics](_img/troubleshooting/enable-system-diagnostics.png)

-* To configure verbose logs for all runs, you can add a variable named `system.diagnostics` and set its value to `true`.
+* To configure verbose logs for all runs, you can add a variable named `system.debug` and set its value to `true`.

 ::: moniker-end

 ::: moniker range="<= azure-devops-2019"

-* To configure verbose logs for a single run, you can start a new build by choosing **Queue build**, and setting the value for the `system.diagnostics` variable to `true`.
+* To configure verbose logs for a single run, you can start a new build by choosing **Queue build**, and setting the value for the `system.debug` variable to `true`.
-* To configure verbose logs for all runs, edit the build, navigate to the **Variables** tab, and add a variable named `system.diagnostics`, set its value to `true`, and select to **Allow at Queue Time**.
+* To configure verbose logs for all runs, edit the build, navigate to the **Variables** tab, and add a variable named `system.debug`, set its value to `true`, and select to **Allow at Queue Time**.

 ::: moniker-end